What are the different types of crypto wallets?

 - Can be used on the go: especially useful for making in-person payments, such as to merchants who accept crypto

-- Most mobile wallets provide full access to private keys and recovery phrases, which means you have full control of your funds
+- Most mobile wallets provide full access to private keys and secret phrases, which means you have full control of your funds

 - Can have Internet-based risks depending on the user’s security practices